 '''

---output-list <file> One file containing a list of output files.

---fsx-instance <name | fsx_id>

-Use a previously created FSx device instead of a

-storage node to read and write data from.

---on-demand-fsx

-Do not use storage nodes, but create and use an on-

-demand FSx instance instead.
-The volume will be

-deleted upon job completion.
-Use --output flag to copy

 the output data out of the volume before it's deleted

 --anf-volume <name | id>

 Use a previously created ANF volume instead of a

 storage node to read and write data from.

 --on-demand-anf

 Do not use storage nodes, but create and use an on-

 demand ANF volume instead.
 The volume will be deleted

 upon job completion.
 Use --output flag to copy the

 output data out of the volume before it's deleted

 -c <cert>, --cert <cert>

 The cert file to use when connection to the cmdaemon

-api.

 -k <key>, --key <key>

 The key to use when connecting to the cmdaemon api.

 -u <head node url>, --url <head node url>

 The url of the cmdaemon api to connect to.

 --dry-run

 Don't submit job description to cmdaemon.

 --debug

 Enable debug output.

 Enhance verbosity of cmjob commands.

--v. --verbose
+-v, --verbose

-Note: All of these options (except for -h \mid --help) can be used on the command
+Note: All of these options (except for -h | --help) can be used on the command

 line, or in the <script>

 '''